rlachman/nso-5-day-training-1/Day4Labs/day4-3--advancedlab-yang-part-1.md.md

 In this portion of the lab we will only generate the YANG.
 We will tackle the remainder of the package in further labs.

-`BRANBLAC-M-W0WN:BGL Training branblac$ ncs-make-package --service-skeleton template acl_lab --augment /ncs:services`
+`root_user-M-W0WN:BGL Training root_user$ ncs-make-package --service-skeleton template acl_lab --augment /ncs:services`

 What this command is saying is: Make a new NSO service package based on the NSO Skeleton for a XML template service.
 The name of the package is 'acl_lab' and it is a service.